ckonjeti/pdf-translator-tool/DEPLOYMENT.md

 If you encounter issues:
 1. Check the deployment platform's logs
 2. Ensure all environment variables are set
 3. Verify your OpenAI API key is valid and has credits
+4. The build process now properly handles client dependencies